a175/setxkbmap-gadget/README.md

 # setxkbmap-gadget
-Use the command setxkbmap with GUI.
+Use the command 'setxkbmap' with GUI.